-Some of those surveyed suggested ancestors who defended their lands from the invaders, but overwhelmingly they made suggestions of figures who inspired and created, including advocates, navigators, gardeners and tohunga.
+Some of those surveyed suggested ancestors who defended their lands from the invaders, but overwhelmingly they suggested figures who inspired and created, including activists, navigators, gardeners and tohunga.

 One Ngāti Hori ki Kohupātiki, Ngāti Whakaiti ki Waimārama person suggested “tīpuna who give us our tangata whenua status”, naming Hinepūkohurangi, Pānia, Maahu and Te Matā.
 They also suggested great navigators such as Kupe, Tamatea and Ngatoroirangi.

 Another with Ngāpuhi, Ngāti Whatua and Ngāti Hine whakapapa suggested a living, planted sculpture to Papatūānuku.
 “Let’s remind ourselves of our obligation to care for this planet.”